List of 30 3D Printing Medical Equipment Companies during COVID-19

 Starting with the talk of

-the town Italy, and Cristian Fracassi in particular, the CEO of Isinnova, a Brescia based engineering company.
+the town of Italy, and Cristian Fracassi in particular, the CEO of Isinnova, a Brescia-based engineering company.

 Image source: Isinnova

 Later, while constructing the emergency ventilator masks, Dr. Favero shared an idea of adjusting a snorkeling mask already available on the market.
 They analyzed the proposal together with the inventor.
-Soon after, they contacted Decathlon, as ideator, producer and supplier of the snorkeling Easybreath mask.
+Soon after, they contacted Decathlon as the ideator, producer, and supplier of the snorkeling Easybreath mask.

 “The company was immediately willing to cooperate by providing the CAD drawing of the mask we had identified.
 The product was dismantled, studied, and the changes to be made were evaluated.
 A new component was then designed to guarantee the connection to the ventilator.
 We called the link Charlotte valve, and we quickly printed it using 3D printing.”

-Isinnova has also announced that it would patent the link valve (Charlotte Valve), to prevent any speculation on the price of the component.
+Isinnova has also announced that it would patent the link valve (Charlotte Valve), to prevent any speculation on the component’s price.
 They also clarified that the patent will remain free to use.

 Image source: Stratasys

-Stratasys, the global leader in 3D Printing is mobilizing all of its resources to quickly produce thousands of disposable face shields.
+Stratasys, the global leader in 3D Printing, is mobilizing all of its resources to produce thousands of disposable face shields quickly.
 These face shields will be provided to medical personnel for free.
 Medical technology company Medtronic and Minneapolis-based Dunwoody College of Technology are providing support for the plastic shield material.

-In addition to producing face shields, Stratasys is joining the CoVent-19 Challenge, an initiative that encourages engineers and designers to help develop new, rapidly deployable ventilators.
+In addition to producing face shields, Stratasys is joining the CoVent-19 Challenge, which encourages engineers and designers to help develop new, rapidly deployable ventilators.